Skip to main content

 • Reduced GLUT4 Translocation ∞ The impairment of the IRS-1/PI3K/Akt signaling pathway ultimately results in reduced translocation of the GLUT4 glucose transporter to the cell membrane in muscle and adipose tissue.
 With fewer transporters on the surface, less glucose can enter the cell in response to insulin.

-This state of is a direct and predictable consequence of elevated GH.
+This state of physiological insulin resistance is a direct and predictable consequence of elevated GH.
 The presence of optimized testosterone may mitigate some of these effects by improving overall body composition and reducing visceral fat, which itself is a source of inflammatory cytokines that contribute to pathological insulin resistance.
 The net effect is a carefully balanced state where the body can tolerate higher levels of glucose in the blood because it is not reliant on glucose for fuel.

 The integration of hormonal modulation with GH peptides initiates a profound metabolic shift, governed by the glucose-fatty acid cycle, which prioritizes lipid oxidation and strategically alters insulin sensitivity.